-(b) Requirement for Conventional Notice and Filing or Destruction.
-In all cases, the consent election must be carried out on paper.
-Returned consent forms must not be filed but must be held under seal in the Clerk's Office.
-If all parties consent to magistrate judge jurisdiction, each party's written consent formwill be scanned into filed in the record of the case.
-If fewer than all parties do not consent to magistrate jurisdiction, the returned parties' consent forms will be shredded destroyed at the conclusion of the case in this Court.
+(b) Filing or Destruction.
+If all parties consent to magistrate judge jurisdiction, each party's written consent will be filed in the record of the case.
+If fewer than all parties consent to magistrate jurisdiction, the parties' consent forms will be destroyed at the conclusion of the case in this court.

 (c) Notice.
 When a civil action has been referred to a magistrate judge under L.R.
 72.2(a), the clerk will notify the parties of such referral and advise them that they may give or withhold consent to the magistrate judge's exercise of jurisdiction.
-In cases that are pre-screened pursuant to 28 U.S.C. § 1915(e)(2), 28 U.S.C. § 1915A(a), 42 U.S.C. § 1997e(c), or Rule 4 of the Rules Governing Section 2254 Cases in the United States District Courts, the clerk will mail serve the notice and consent election form after all parties ordered to be served have made an appearance.
-In all other cases, the clerk will mail serve the notice and consent election form within seven days after the last party has appeared.
-At the direction of the Court, the clerk may conduct new consent elections at any time.
+In cases that are pre-screened pursuant to 28 U.S.C. § 1915(e)(2), 28 U.S.C. § 1915A(a), 42 U.S.C. § 1997e(c), or Rule 4 of the Rules Governing Section 2254 Cases in the United States District Courts, the clerk will serve the notice and consent election form after all parties ordered to be served have made an appearance.
+In all other cases, the clerk will serve the notice and consent election form within seven days after the last party has appeared.
+At the direction of the court, the clerk may conduct new consent elections at any time.